ctu-mrs/mrs_core_examples/cpp/waypoint_flier/README.md

-# ExampleWaypointFlier ROS example
+# ExampleWaypointFlier ROS2 example

-This package was created as an example of how to write ROS nodelets.
+This package was created as an example of how to write ROS components.
 The package is written in C++ and features custom MRS libraries and msgs.

 ## Functionality